plaid/plaid-ruby/README.md

 ### Versioning

 Versions > 14 are generated from our OpenAPI schema.
-For previous non-generated versions, check out [13.2.0](https://github.com/plaid/plaid-ruby/releases/tag/v13.2.0).

 Each major version of `plaid-ruby` targets a specific version of the Plaid API: